 It is very important that you select a trusted digital service provider in accordance with the eIDAS Regulation because it is the only one that guarantees security and data protection standards.

-The AOC Consortium is a trusted supplier recognized by the Ministry for Digital Transformation and Public Service.
-The AOC issues, among others, the idCAT Certificate for citizens.
+The AOC Consortium is a trusted provider recognized by the Ministry for Digital Transformation and Public Service.
+AOC issues, among others, the idCAT Certificate for citizens.

 2. Download and install the idCAT Certificate

-• Before installing your idCAT Certificate, check that your computer's operating system is up-to-date (this is a way to avoid potential security holes).
+- Before installing your idCAT Certificate, check that your computer's operating system is up to date (this is a way to avoid possible security gaps).

-• Do not download or install it in a newsroom or other location with shared computers.
+- Do not download or install it in a call center or other place with shared computers.

-• Protect the Certificated idCAT with a PIN of use enabling secure protection of the private key during installation.
+- Protect the idCAT Certificate with a user PIN enabling secure protection of the private key during installation.

-• When you finish the installation, save the file of your idCAT Certificate in a safe place.
-Avoid saving it to a shared computer, USB or hard drive without a password.
+- When you finish the installation, save your idCAT Certificate file in a safe place.
+Avoid saving it on a shared computer, USB or hard drive without a password.

 3. Custody and use of the idCAT Certificate

-• We recommend that you set an alert (by mail or mobile phone) to renew your certificate.
-It expires after 4 years from its issue.
+- We recommend that you set an alert (email or mobile) to renew your certificate.
+It expires 4 years after its issuance.

-• Do not leave your idCAT Certificate to a third party.
-Remember, you are responsible for how you use it.
+- Do not leave your idCAT Certificate with a third party.
+Remember, you are responsible for its use.